 I felt a little bit better, once I tied the legs together.

-First, I poured some of my homemade molasses into a pan, with some smashed garlic, on medium heat.
+First, I poured some of my homemade pomegranate molasses into a pan, with some smashed garlic, on medium heat.

-I cooked the other side for about 3 minutes, and then placed them on a baking tray.
+Cook the other side for about 3 minutes, and then placed them on a baking tray.
 I brushed the pomegranate molasses onto each bird, and returned them back to the pan into the oven, at 350F, for about 20 minutes.

 I was sorely tempted to make Anne’s Israeli Couscous with dried apricots and pomegranate arils.
 However, my husband isn’t crazy about couscous, but he loves Brussels Sprouts.
 I remembered a recipe I had made, last year, for Roasted Brussels Sprouts with Pomegranate Molasses and Vanilla Pecan Butter.
 I wanted to tie in the Pomegranates, so this seemed the perfect choice.
 I decided not to make the Vanilla Pecan Butter, though.
 Instead, I added the zest of lime, lemon and orange– and it smelled so bright and lovely.